You will need to

 doctor has asked you to measure the amount of urine, do that before you

 empty the urine into the toilet.

-are emptying another person's collection bag, you may wish to wear disposable
+are emptying another person's collection bag, you may choose to wear disposable

 collection bag.
 Open the valve on the spout.